How does a decision to spay or neuter connect to canine arthritis?

 Obesity

-Spayed (and neutered) dogs are significantly more likely to be overweight or obese.
+Spayed (and neutered) dogs are significantly more likely to be overweight or have obesity.
 A dog’s metabolism will slow by about 30% after they are spayed (or neutered).
 Additionally, it is possible that estrogen decreases appetite, so dogs have an increased appetite after they are spayed.

 Increased body weight and obesity have been associated with increased incidence and symptoms of HD, CCLD, and ED as well as cancer.